Faris-07/LowKey/README.md

 `Category` stores the various category types of the clothing on sale, this allows the user to shop by category if they are looking for something specific.

+### Checkout

+The checkout app is used solely for the user to make purchases via the online shop; this app contains two models, `Order` & `OrderItem`.

+`OrderItem` contains all of the information regarding the products that have been purchased as part of a specific order.
+It has a foreign key to `Product` & `Order`, it also contains the quantity purchased of that product and then the item total.
+This information is used to calculate the total cost for the order.

+`Order` contains all of the relevant address information for billing/shipping, a foreign key to the `UserProfile`, email & phone number.
+It also contains information regarding the payment itself, the stripe PID, original basket contents (so that if the order is changed, the admin user can see what was purchased initially).
+Each order has an order number which is automatically generated when a new order is added to the database using `UUID`.

+There are some other model methods used at various points, `update_total` calculates the overall total including any coupons that have been used depending on the order items linked to the order, ensuring the value is always correct.